 The southern part of the canal was apparently added later and was built on the surface of the descending slope.

-Its two parallel walls that were covered with flat stone labs that supported the stepped road used by the pilgrims.
+Its two parallel walls were covered with flat stone slabs that supported the stepped road used by the pilgrims.
 The several cisterns that the builders encountered were integrated into the path of the canal.

 In the debris that accumulated in the drainage canal, archaeologists found a wealth of artifacts that had fallen from the road above.

-These included thousands of Second Temple period coins, a rare silver shekel minted in Tyre, a gold bell ornament (similar to those that adorned the Kohen HaGadol’s robes), a Roman sward, and clay seals verifying the purity of items use for Temple offerings.
+These included thousands of Second Temple period coins, a rare silver shekel minted in Tyre, a gold bell ornament (similar to those that adorned the Kohen HaGadol’s robes), a Roman sword, and clay seals verifying the purity of items used for Temple offerings.

-Other artifacts tell the story of the canals use as an underground refuge used by the rebels who fled the Roman destruction of Jerusalem.
+Other artifacts tell the story of the canals used as an underground refuge by the rebels who fled the Roman destruction of Jerusalem.

 Along the path inside the canal are a number of manholes that opened into the street above, as well as secondary channels branching out from the walls of the main conduit.

-The earliest structor dates back to the Biblical period and the latest, the early Islamic period.
+The earliest structure dates back to the Biblical period and the latest to the early Islamic period.